 - Type a search query in the YouTube search bar.
 Doing so will provide a list of suggested search terms based on what you’ve typed out so far.
 This is a great method for finding long-tail keywords.

 - Use an external keyword tool, like Keyword Keg.
 Search for your topic to see provide a list of related terms, as well as data surrounding each search term.

 - Understand what your channel is already ranking for.
-Look at your most popular videos, and determine which tags your channel performs best for.
+Look at your most popular videos and determine which tags perform best.
 It may be worthwhile to expand on that keyword and experiment with different types of content to see what works best.

 - Understand what your competitors are ranking for.
 Identify the most popular videos on your competitors’ channels.
 Do you have any content that also ranks for that keyword?
 How can you improve your videos to make them better than your competitors’?

 Don’t forget to use Google Trends to find out when your keywords are most popular.
 Choose your publishing dates accordingly to help your videos get a lot of views on YouTube and rank in Google search results.

 How Do I Create YouTube Videos People Will “Like” and Subscribe To?